jimz011/homekit-infused/README.md

 ## A very special thanks to
 @ciotlosm

 @thomasloven

 @balloob

 @gluwc

 @maykar

 @robbiet480

 @ljmerza

 @iantrich

 @kalkih

 @bramkragten

 @peternijssen

 @eelcohn

 @hunterjm

 @jc2k

 @kuuji

 @romrider

-@everyone I forgot to mention, I am really sorry, I have tried to get you all.
+@everyone I forgot to mention

+I am really sorry, I have tried to get you all.
 But also a very big thank you to all of the ones not mentioned here.
 And ofcourse the Home Assistant community which helped me out a lot.

 ## Author